stjudecloud/cde-transformers/README.md

 ## CDE Versions

-Each CDE's permissible value, long name, concept code, description and public_id are harded coded into a Data class, e.g. `src/CDE/V1/Data/Sex.php`.
+Each CDE's permissible values, long name, concept code, CDE version, description CADsr URL, and public_id are harded coded into a Data class, e.g. `src/CDE/V1/Data/Sex.php`.
 This is to ensure that the permissible values are always up to date with the CDEs.

-Once a CDE is released, a new version of the package can be released with the new permissible values.
+Once a CDE is released, a new version of the package can be released with the new permissible values, long names, etc.

 Feel free to create a pull request to add new CDEs.